The population of SNe/SNRs in the starburst galaxy Arp 220. A self-consistent analysis of 20 years of VLBI monitoring: Discussion

 \subsection{The distribution of source sizes}

 We argue above that some small ($D<0.4$\,pc) and luminous $L_\mathrm{6\,cm}>5\cdot10^{28}$\,erg\,s$^{-1}$Hz$^{-1}$ objects are examples of the relatively rare radio luminous SNe, which interact strongly with a dense and ionised CSM.
-We also argue that the larger (and weaker) sources are SNRs, i.e. where the SN blast wave is interacting with the dense ISM.
-Two source populations are also consistent with the observed bimodal size distribution, see Fig. \ref{fig:siz}.
-However, while the two size-peaks may look well separated, there is likely significant confusion due to significant uncertainties when measuring sizes for weak sources (see appendix \ref{sect:simulation}).
-Hence, the small and weak sources observed in Fig. \ref{fig:LD} are likely a mix of a few weak SNe which in a few years will reach $L_\mathrm{6\,cm}>5\cdot10^{28}$\,erg\,s$^{-1}$Hz$^{-1}$, a few less luminous SNe which will not reach $L_\mathrm{6\,cm}>5\cdot10^{28}$\,erg\,s$^{-1}$Hz$^{-1}$, and some large sources which due to low surface brightness (and perhaps also intrinsic shell asymmetry, e.g. as in SN1993J; \citealt{marti-vidal2011}, their Fig. 9) appear shifted to small sizes.
+We also argue that the larger (and weaker) sources are SNRs, that is where the SN blast wave is interacting with the dense ISM.
+Two source populations are also consistent with the tentative bimodal size distribution, see Fig. \ref{fig:siz}.
+We stress, however, that most size estimates have significant uncertainties.